Complex-valued Iris Recognition Network: Why complex-valued networks for iris recognition?

 \section{Why complex-valued networks for iris recognition?}

-Complex-valued networks originated in application domains where the input is complex-valued such as remote sensing \cite{ComplexCNN_SAR,Surreal}, speech processing \cite{ComplexCNN_speech}, and MRI fingerprinting \cite{ComplexCNN_MRI}.
+Complex-valued networks originated in application domains where the input is complex-valued such as remote sensing \cite{ComplexCNN_SAR,Surreal} and MRI fingerprinting \cite{ComplexCNN_MRI}.
 Compared to standard real-valued networks, complex-valued networks offer three key distinctive advantages for iris recognition that can not be directly achieved by their standard real-valued counterparts.

-\textbf{Richer representational capacity for automatic feature learning:} One key advantage of neural networks is automatic feature learning, which employs hierarchical multi-layer networks to learn feature representation directly from data \cite{RepLearning}.
+\textbf{Richer representational capacity for automatic feature learning:} One key advantage of neural networks is automatic feature learning, which employs hierarchical multi-layer networks to learn a feature representation directly from data \cite{RepLearning}.
 The complex-valued space of complex-valued networks allows the learning algorithm to explore a richer and more versatile search space than the real-valued space of real-valued networks, potentially leading to the capability to learn more discriminative and informative representations for iris recognition.

-\textbf{Better leverage the unique characteristics of iris texture:} Standard real-valued networks are designed to learn the appearance of objects through consistent shapes, edges, or other semantic structures \cite{NetworkViz}.
-However, the fact that the iris texture is stochastic \cite{IrisComplexity} with no consistent shapes, edges or semantic structures would make real-valued networks struggle to learn any meaningful shapes from the iris texture and not to realize the full potential of automatic feature learning in the iris recognition setting.
+\textbf{Better leverage the unique characteristics of the iris texture:} Standard real-valued networks are designed to learn the appearance of objects through consistent shapes, edges, or other semantic structures \cite{NetworkViz}.
+However, the fact that the iris texture is stochastic \cite{IrisComplexity} with no consistent shapes, edges or stromal morphology would make real-valued networks struggle to learn any meaningful semantic structures from the iris texture and unable to realize the full potential of automatic feature learning.